aprilmintacpineda/chat-with-people-backend/README.md

 - You can register and of course log in.
 - Search for users.
 - Initiate chat with other users.
+- Add other users to the conversation to create a group.
 - You can even chat yourself (if it makes you happy).

 # Technologies used